 - myotherdomain.com – goes to your WordPress blog

 Once you have set up your WordPress site, the next step is to configure its internal settings.
-This step is covered in the next article in the WordPress Traffic Blueprint series.
+This step is covered in the next article in the series.

-This tutorial is part of a comprehensive series of tutorials aimed at helping you learn how to grow your business online with a WordPress-driven website and proven marketing methods that are easy to implement.
+This tutorial is part of a comprehensive series of tutorials designed to help you learn how to grow your business and drive traffic automatically with a WordPress-driven website and proven online marketing methods.

-Would You Like To Get Automatically Notified When New Tutorials Get Published?
-Then Subscribe To WPCompendium.org!
+Subscribe To WPCompendium.org And Get Notified When New WordPress Tutorials Get Published!